arun-kr-reddy/notes/algorithms.md

 ## algorithmic thinking
 - efficient procedures for solving problems on large inputs (like human genome)
-- **asymptotic complexity:** is used for (worst case) estimation of computational complexity of algorithms
+- **asymptotic complexity:** is used for (worst-case) estimation of computational complexity of algorithms
 example: for `f(n) = n^2 + 3n` as `n` grows `n^2` grows at a much faster rate than `3n` rendering it insignificant for large values of `n`, so `f(n)` is said to be asymptotically equivalent to `n^2`
 - **divide & conquer algorithm:** is a algorithm design paradigm that recursively breaks down a problem into sub-problems of the same or related type until they become simple enough to be solved directly
 ![](./media/algorithms/divide_and_conquer.png)